celestiaorg/docs/docs/developers/optimism.md

 This tutorial will guide you through how start your own devnet with a modified version of `optimism-bedrock` that uses Celestia as a DA layer.

 The handling of data is accomplished in two ways.
-First, data is bundled by the `op-batcher`.
-Second, it is read back by `op-node` When the batcher writes data, `op-node` simply reads it back from the data layer.
-Previously, `op-node` was reading from calldata on Ethereum, but now it reads data from Celestia.
+First, data is written to the data availability (DA) layer i.e. in this case Celestia, then the data commitment is written to the `op-batcher`.
+When reading `op-node` simply reads the data back from the DA layer by reading the data commitment from the `op-batcher` first, then reading the data from the DA layer using the data commitment.
+Hence, while previously `op-node` was reading from calldata on Ethereum, but now it reads data from Celestia.

 There are a few tools involved in the data handling process. `op-batcher` batches up rollup blocks and posts them to Ethereum. `op-geth` handles